curriculum-vitae/crypto-checker-back/README.md

 Message structure

 ```
-status:
+status
 - pending.
-There are working tests in progress.
+There are currently running checks in progress.
 - resolved.
 All tests have been passed.
+Is sent with the last check.
 - rejected.
 Fatal error occured.

-type:
+type
 - info.
 Check succeeded.
 - error.
 Check failed.

-title:
+title

+decription

+details
 ```